hapax/hapax.github.io/assets/simple-physics.md

 </span>

-So, why aren't we blowing more gourds with high-leverage hacks and applications of real interest and substance?
+So, why aren't we blowing more gourds with high-leverage hacks and applications of interest and substance?

 Partly, it is a matter of convention.
 We tend to think of physics as a body of natural law, and methods as dictated